nicholaschiang/boggle/Readme.md

 ```
 Now lets see how it works (if you got lost, copy v1/boggle.cpp into boggle.cpp)

-Run it with somethiing like
+Run it with something like
 ```
 ./boggle boards/board3.txt dictionary.txt 4
 ```